GuyFinger/takehome-fullstack-fe/README.md

 # Design Document: Real-Time Data Visualization Dashboard

 ## Jump Into The project
+- Assuming you're at the project root directory
-1. At the root directory run `node datagen.js`
+1. run `node datagen.js`
-2. Open new terminal and run `uvicorn main:app --reload`
+2. Open a new terminal, cd into `backend`, and run `uvicorn main:app --reload`
-3. Open new terminal and run `npm run dev`
+3. Open a new terminal,  cd into `frontend/app`, and run `npm run dev`

 ## Architecture Choices